sapegin/washingcode-book/manuscript/040_Avoid_reassigning_variables.md

 <!-- expect(getProductsOnSale('pizzas')).toEqual([{name: 'pizzas2', onSale: true}]) -->

-Here, the `category` variable is used to store a category ID (a number or a string), a list of products in a category (an array), and a list of filtered products (also an array).
+In the code above, the `category` variable can contain: a category ID (a number or a string), a list of products in a category (an array), and a list of filtered products (also an array).
 This function isn’t completely hopeless because it’s short, but imagine more code between each reassignment.

 On top of that, a new value is reassigned to a function parameter, which is known as _function parameter shadowing_.
 I think it’s no different from regular reassignment since it only affects the value inside the function, so I’ll treat it the same way.